expo/expo/docs/pages/versions/unversioned/sdk/contacts.md

 ### SDK 29

-- The `thumnail` field has been deprecated, use `image` on both platforms instead.
+- The `thumbnail` field has been deprecated, use `image` on both platforms instead.
 - On iOS `image` is now `rawImage`.
 There is no Android version of `rawImage`.
 - Images now return a localUri instead of Base64 string.
 - Base64 string is now returned in a encodable format.